 11. I always know why I am reading before I start.

-If you answered yes to 9 or more of the statements you may already be a natural strategic reader.
-You may also be surprised to find that photoreading and speed reading can give you new insights into how to learn, save time and live better.
+If you answered yes to 9 or more of the statements you may already be a natural speed reader.
+You may also be surprised to find that photoreading and speed reading can give you new insights into how to fine-tune your existing skills to accelerate your learning, save time and become super speed reader.

 What if when you read you could focus on the information that really matters?